 With more than 40 miles of coastline, the beach is the place to be in Aruba.
 The sand is soft, the waves are mild and, depending on where you stay, the drinks are flowing.

 At least they flow at the beach bars of the island’s all-inclusive resorts.
-And they flowed at the Hilton Aruba, where I stayed on my first visit and the Aruba Marriott Resort and Stellaris Casino, where I stayed on my second trip, thanks to the waiters who make the rounds taking orders and delivering the goods right to my beach chair.
+And they flowed at the Hilton Aruba, where I stayed on my first visit and the Aruba Marriott Resort and Stellaris Casino, where I stayed on my second trip, thanks to the waiters who made the rounds taking orders and delivering the goods right to my beach chair.
 That’s just one of the delightful surprises you’ll find at the resort.

-I stayed in the Palm Beach area of the island.
+Both resorts are situated on Palm Beach.
 It offers calm waters, gorgeous sunsets and a huge variety of watersports.
 The popular beach resort area is just one of Aruba’s beach options.
 Others are:

 - Mangel Halto is a secluded beach favored by snorklers who want to explore the island’s reefs.